rpramirez87/student-assistant/README.md

 # student-assistant
-An app that keep tracks of student assignments for each and set reminds for each assignment.
+An app that keep tracks of student assignments for each and set reminders for each assignment.

 iOS Functionalities: